 The displacement situation in the Democratic Republic of the Congo (DRC) is the most complex and long-standing humanitarian crisis in Africa and the fourth largest internally displaced persons (IDP) crisis in the world.
 Fighting has been ongoing since the DRC gained its independence in 1960, and the country currently hosts more than half a million refugees and 6.2 million IDPs - the largest IDP population in Africa.

 Here’s What You Need to Know:

-The DRC hosts over 537,000 refugees from neighboring countries.
-This primarily includes individuals from Rwanda, the Central African Republic, South Sudan and Burundi.
-Sixty-two percent of these refugees are children.
+The DRC hosts more than 522,000 refugees and asylum seekers from neighboring countries.
+They include individuals from Rwanda, the Central African Republic, South Sudan and Burundi.
+Over fifty percent of these refugees are women and children.

-While millions have been forced to flee their homes but remain within the country, more than 850,000 individuals have fled seeking refuge in neighboring countries, such as Uganda, Tanzania, Namibia, Botswana and Malawi.
-Already in 2019, nearly 40,000 Congolese have fled the country, many finding refuge in Uganda.
+Millions have been forced to flee their homes but remain within the country, while more than one million people have fled to neighboring countries, such as Uganda, South Africa, Burundi, Tanzania, Zambia and Angola.
+At the beginning of this year, approximately 487,000 Congolese sought refuge in Uganda.